aws/jsii/gh-pages/content/specification/2-type-system.md

 _jsii_ type model.
 Lists are shared between the _node_ process and the host process by-value, meaning a copy of the array is produced each time it is passed through the process boundary.

-> :information_source: Items in the list may be passed by-reference (according to their type's specification), in which
+!!! info
-> case mutating operations performed on those may be visible across the process boundary.
+    Items in the list may be passed by-reference (according to their type's specification), in which case mutating operations performed on those may be visible across the process boundary.

 ### Enum